 The WindyNation 200 Watt comes with two 100W solar panels.
 So, overall, you can get up to 200W from the unit – the same as the ECO-WORTHY 200 Watts.
 This output is good enough for RVs with few appliances.

 While the output of the solar panels of this product is decent, the overall efficiency could be better.
 This panel kit uses a modified sine wave inverter, polycrystalline solar panels, and a PWM controller.
-All of these together mean you will have less usable energy than possible.
+All of these together means you will have less usable energy than possible.

 Battery Capacity, Inverter Rating, and Durability